xrexonx/electron-soundcloud-player/README.md

 # electron-soundcloud-player

-A simple music player built in electron and reactJS using SoundCloud.
+A simple music player using Electron, ReactJS and the SoundCloud API.

 **Clone and run for a quick way to see this Electron Sound Cloud App player in action.**